 On the Rise: Cincinnati’s Community Learning Centers

 Community schools are the kind of public schools that families want and children need: coordinated, inclusive, comprehensive, adaptive, responsive, and above all else, equitable.
-Cincinnati’s Community Schools are called “Community Learning Centers” and this four-film series from MediaSutra and the Partnership for the Future of Learning takes a deep dive into how these schools are working!
+Cincinnati’s Community Schools are called “Community Learning Centers” and this six-film series from MediaSutra and the Partnership for the Future of Learning takes a deep dive into how these schools are working!

 Watch the whole series of films: